kiwijuice56/pi-pic/README.md

 Type=idle
 ExecStart=/usr/bin/python3 /home/pi/pi-pic/bot.py
 Restart=always
-User={INSERT USERNAME HERE, USUALLY pi}
+User=pi

 [Install]
 WantedBy=network-online.target
 ```

+Finally, uncomment the sleep delay line of code near the end of `bot.py` to allow the pi to connect to your wifi network before attempting to connect the bot.

 ## Usage
-Send pictures in the selected channel to add them to the slideshow or send the text `clear` to remove all picures.
+Send pictures in the selected channel to add them to the slideshow or send the text `clear` to remove all of the pictures.
+The slideshow will stop if there are no pictures.